BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 **v1.3.3**, unreleased:
  * Nothing yet.

+**v1.3.2-and-a-bit**, June 11, 2019 (commit `1f3559e5944d249b68ea18ba67fb1d20ee678189`):
+ * FromDarkHell updated the BLCMods github to fix the majority of DLC5-related weapon part errors, which included this mod.
+DLC guns post-Commander-Lilith-DLC were fixed as of this update, though the version number didn't actally get bumped.

 **v1.3.2**, November 6, 2018 (commit `2e729a97a0279f6815254242a65649f9a4438f0e`):
  * Fixed a small typo which would otherwise cause an error to be flagged in a forthcoming version of BLCMM.
 (No actual functional changes, though.)